-All presentations are free and held in live stream format.
+All presentations are free.
 Video of all lectures will be posted after each event.

 Past Psychology Department Speaker Series videos